bmegli/ev3dev-mapping/xv11test/examples/csharp/xv11pipe2csv/readme.md

 sudo apt-get install mono-runtime
 ```

-`mono-runtime` package is enough to run the examples.
-If you run into missing assemblies problems (with own code) get `mono-complete` package:
+`mono-runtime` package is enough to run the examples but if you run into missing assemblies problems (with own code) get `mono-complete` package:

 ```bash
 sudo apt-get update